Cthuulhaa/tiebenn/docs/pages/velocity_models.rst

       pip install .

-4. *(Optional / recommended)* Let the maintainer know via an issue or merge request so the model can be added to the official repo 🌍
+4. *(Optional / recommended)* Spread the love!
+Let the maintainer know via an issue or merge request so the model can be added to the official repo 🌍